Invite children to paint watercolor surprise Easter egg art and see what magically appears!

 Related: Wooden Easter Egg Decorating Ideas

-The watercolor Easter egg art supplies listed below can be used to paint Easter eggs with either the watercolor resist method or the wet-on-wet watercolor painting method.
+The watercolor Easter egg art supplies listed below can be used to paint Easter eggs using the watercolor painting lesson activity ideas in the instructions.
+Use the watercolor resist method or the wet-on-wet watercolor technique to create surprise Easter art today!

-- Stockmar watercolors, liquid watercolors, watercolor tubes, or a watercolor pallet
+- Stockmar watercolors, liquid watercolors, watercolor tubes, or a watercolor palette

 - Cardstock or watercolor paper